Obvio Attendee Check in Process

 • To obtain each attendee's unique login link go to the "Attendees" tab and click on the attendee's name - their link is labelled "Login URL".
 See below.

-• To export all of your attendee's unique logins as a CSV file, click "Export" in the upper left corner of the attendee tab.
+• To export all of your attendee's unique logins as a CSV file, click "Export" in the upper right corner of the attendee tab.

 Example of an attendee's login screen when they are sent their direct link.
 Please note, colors and buttons are customizable.
 The attendee will create a password, click submit, and be taken to the next aspect of check in.